-Leidos is looking for highly-motivated, first-class Supervisory Paralegals in the Washington, DC, Chicago, and New York City metropolitan areas to join us in managing a document review team supporting the Litigation Program of the Antitrust Division of the U.S. Department of Justice.
+Leidos is looking for highly-motivated, first-class Project Managers in the Washington, DC metropolitan area to join us in managing a document review team supporting the Litigation Program of the Antitrust Division of the U.S. Department of Justice.
 This position can be fully remote, but will require access to the customer site as needed or as requested.
-For this reason, only individuals in and around the Washington, D,C., Chicago, and New York City areas will be considered.
+For this reason, only individuals in and around the Washington, D,C. area will be considered.

 In this role, you will gain many intangible skills, such as time and task management, critical thinking and problem solving, the ability to communicate complicated problems in a concise manner with internal and external colleagues of all levels.
 If you are well-organized and able to manage multiple critical tasks under tight deadlines, have good customer service skills, and thrive in a fast-paced and diverse environment, read more …

 This position is fully remote, but with a requirement to come into the office as needed (subject to change).

 Serves as the Government’s primary point of contact, and provides direct supervision of the contractor staff, as well as required reporting/administration.

 Consults, meets, and coordinates regularly with Division management and attorneys regarding individual case assignments and the execution of Division initiatives.

 Interfaces with the Division’s Litigation Support Section to coordinate on the technical/data processing aspects of matters.

 Performs an active quality assurance role to ensure high-quality work is delivered on time.